Coldsp33d/stackoverflow-pandas-canonicals/README.md

 How to set the index of a DataFrame to something else.

 - [String concatenation of two pandas columns](https://stackoverflow.com/a/54298586)
-Joining two pandas string columns (with separator), with performance comparison.
+Various methods of joining two pandas string columns (with separator), with timings.

 - [Find the max of two or more columns with pandas](https://stackoverflow.com/a/54299629)
 Fast NumPy solutions for finding the row-wise max.